sophiamyang/PythonRcomparison/README.md

 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/pandas.png)

-scikit-learn is used a lot more than statsmodels in Python, caret in R, and e1071 in R.
+scikit-learn is downloaded a lot more than statsmodels in Python, caret in R, and e1071 in R.

 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/sklearn.png)